Registration for "Cuba in the News" is now open

 - Professor Katrina Burgess, The Fletcher School, "Cuba libre or Cuba rebelde?
 Revolution and Reform in Cuba"

-- Elliott Rebhun and Ian Zach, Editors of The New York Times Upfront, Scholastic, Inc., "Using The New York Times Upfront in Class to Discuss Changes in the Cuba - U.S. Relationship"
+- Elliott Rebhun and Ian Zack, Editors of The New York Times Upfront, Scholastic, Inc., "Using The New York Times Upfront in Class to Discuss Changes in the Cuba - U.S. Relationship"

 - David Grace, Lincoln-Sudbury Regional HS, "New Directions for Cuba"